Contributed By Matheson

 The European Union (Insurance Distribution) Regulations 2018 (the “IDR”) transposed the Insurance Distribution Directive 2016/97 (“IDD”) into Irish law, with effect from 1 October 2018.
 The IDD is a minimum harmonising directive for the distribution of insurance and reinsurance products within the EU, with the aim of facilitating market integration and enhancing consumer protection.
 The IDR aims to enhance consumer protection and ensures a level playing field across the sector by extending the scope of application to include all participants in the distribution of insurance products.
 The IDR seeks to identify and mitigate conflicts of interest, particularly in the area of remuneration, and introduces increased transparency and conduct of business requirements.

-See 2.1 Regulatory Bodies and Legislative Guidance.
+See 2.1 Regulatory Bodies and Legislative Guidance, above.

 Insurance undertakings and intermediaries authorised by the Central Bank or authorised in another EU / EEA Member State carrying on business in Ireland on either a branch or freedom of services basis are required to comply with certain Irish general good requirements, including the CPC.
 The CPC contains general and specific provisions relating to insurance, including requirements relating to premium handling and contact with consumers – information that must be provided to consumers before entering into a contract for a product or service, records, errors, rebates and claims processing.
 Persons carrying out a “controlled function” on a professional basis on behalf of financial service providers are also expected to satisfy the minimum professional knowledge and competency requirements set out in the Minimum Competency Code and Regulations 2017 (the “MCC”) when dealing with Irish consumers.
 A consumer includes natural and legal persons with an annual turnover of less than EUR3 million.